KenticoDevTrev/AutomaticGenericUserRoles/README.md

 # Installation
 1. Install the `HBS.AutomaticGeneratedUserRoles.Kentico` NuGet Package to your MVC Site
-1. Install the `HBS.AutomaticGeneratedUserRoles.Kentico` NuGet Package to your Kentico EMS Site
+1. Install the `HBS.AutomaticGeneratedUserRoles.Kentico.Mother` NuGet Package to your Kentico EMS Site

 # Usage
 This tool works automatically.